 This furnace must be grounded when installed.
 Follow all local codes.
-In the absence of local codes, refer to the National Electrical Code ANS/NFPANo.
-70 (U.S.A.) or CSA C22.1 Canadian Electrical Code, Part I (Canada).
+In the absence of local codes, refer to the National Electrical Code ANS/NFPA No. 70 (USA) or CSA C22.1 Canadian Electrical Code.
+Part 1 (Canada).

-The installation must conform with local codes, in the absence of local codes, with the National Fuel Gas Code, ANS Z223.1/Canadian Installation Code, CAN/CGA B149.
+The installation must conform with local codes, in the absence of local codes, refer to the National Fuel Gas Code, ANS Z223.1/ Canadian Installation Code.
+CAN/CGA B149.